 Oracle IoT is an important player in the IoT market.
 It was released in the second half of 2016 and may rise to be the leader in this market.

 There are three core elements in Oracle’s IoT cloud service:

 - Connectivity – allows users to reliably and securely collect data from any device in any market through technical abstraction, thereby accelerating time to market

 - Analysis – providing real-time analytics via big data processing

 - Integration – Oracle IoT is pre-integrated with Oracle’s PaaS and on-premise applications using open APIs

 The cloud service provides flexible IoT network topologies, virtual device simulation, stream processing, event stores, command and control functionality.

-Kaa is a multi-purpose open source IoT platform that allows building complete end-to-end IoT solutions, connected applications and smart products.
-The Kaa platform provides a feature-rich toolkit for the IoT product development.
+Kaa is a multi-purpose open-source IoT platform that allows building complete end-to-end IoT solutions, connected applications and smart products.
+The Kaa platform provides a feature-rich toolkit for IoT product development.
 It dramatically reduces associated cost, risks and time-to-market.

 Kaa enables data management for connected objects and your back-end infrastructure by providing the server and endpoint SDK components.
 The SDKs get embedded into your connected device and implement real-time bi-directional data exchange with the server.
 Kaa SDKs are capable of being integrated with virtually any type of connected device or microchip.
 The Kaa server provides all the back-end functionality needed to operate even large-scale and mission-critical IoT solutions.
 It handles all the communication across connected objects, including data consistency and security, device interoperability and failure-proof connectivity.
 The Kaa server features well-established interfaces for integration with data management and analytics systems, as well as with your product-specific services.
 It acts as a foundation for the back-end system that is customizable and expandable to meet the specific requirements of your product.